Skip to Main Content

 Academic dishonesty is prohibited in The City University of New York.
 Penalties for academic dishonesty include academic sanctions, such as failing or otherwise reduced grades, and/or disciplinary sanctions, including suspension or expulsion.

-Cheating is the unauthorized use or attempted use of material, information, notes, study aids, devices or communication during an academic exercise.
-Examples of cheating include:
+1. Cheating is the unauthorized use or attempted use of material, information, notes, study aids, devices, artificial intelligence (AI) systems, or communication during an academic exercise.
+Example of cheating include:

-• Taking an examination for another student, or asking or allowing another student to take an examination for you.
+• Taking an examination or completing an assignment for another person or asking or allowing someone else to take an examination or complete an assignment for you, including exams taken on a home computer.

-• Fabricating data (in whole or in part).
+• Fabricating and/or falsifying data (in whole or in part).

-• Unauthorized use during an examination of any electronic devices such as cell phones, computers or other technologies to retrieve or send information.
+• Unauthorized use during an examination of notes, prepared answers, or any electronic devices such as cell phones, computers, smart watches, or other technologies to copy, retrieve, generate or send information.

-Plagiarism is the act of presenting another person's ideas, research or writings as your own.
+2. Plagiarism is the act of presenting ideas, research or writing that is not your own as your own.
 Examples of plagiarism include:

-• Copying another person's actual words or images without the use of quotation marks and footnotes attributing the words to their source.
+• Copying another person’s or an AI tool’s actual words or images without the use of quotation marks and citations attributing the words to their source.

 • Presenting another person’s ideas or theories in your own words without acknowledging the source.